Franiturriagaa/Franiturriagaa/README.md

 My name is Francisco Iturriaga, I'm 22 years old, and I study data science.
 I really like programming and the computer world in general.

-⚡I also like physics, geography, science in general.
+⚡ I also like physics, geography, science in general.

-⚡I like to do sports, such as soccer, basketball, and anything that has to do with exercising.
+🏀​ I like to do sports, such as soccer, basketball, and anything that has to do with exercising.

 🎮 I also like video games, movies and art in general.